DE1-Engineering-Mathematics/module-resources/notes/15-finite-differences.md

 You will have seen that in some simple scenarios it is possible to find analytical solutions to differential equations; however, even very minor increases in complexity usually make this approach impractical, if not impossible! <br><br>

-Finite difference methods are a numerical approach to solving differential equations by approximating derivatives with ``difference quotients''.
+Finite difference methods are a numerical approach to solving differential equations by approximating derivatives with "difference quotients".
 First, the simulation domain (typically time and/or space) is discretised (chopped up into chunks), where the properties of the system are stored at discrete nodes.
 Then a Taylor series expansion is used to describe the relation of each node to the others in the system.
 This method is exclusively used with the help of computers, as it involves many simple steps being repeated zillions of times.
 However, if the equation for every node really did include all the others in the system, this would be too much even for computers, so a truncated series is used, which typically only involves each node's nearest neighbours.<br><br>

 ### 15.1.1 Taylor Series Again